A woman shops for a vacuum cleaner.

 A commercial vacuum sits outside an office.

-Your garage is just as important a part of your home as the living room, so you need a vacuum that can handle the heavier stuff.
-Commercial and garage vacuums are capable of cleaning up much larger messes and are one of the only vacuums that can handle both wet and dry materials.
 They are ideal for cleaning up sawdust in your garage or water in your basement.
-These vacuums can get quite large so take into account the amount of space they’ll occupy in your home.
-Smaller models obviously have a smaller footprint and are more portable, but you sacrifice the size of cleanups the vacuum can handle.
+These vacuums can get quite large, so consider the amount of space they will occupy in your home.
+Smaller models have a smaller footprint and are more portable, but you sacrifice the size of cleanups the vacuum can manage.

 A woman lifts her legs so a robotic vacuum can clean under her feet.

 This is the perfect solution for busier people.
-A robotic vacuum can be programmed with a set schedule to run while you’re at work, and you’ll come home to clean floors.
-Being able to run every day, they’re an ideal option for allergy sufferers who may prefer as little dust as possible in their homes.
+A robotic vacuum can be programmed with a schedule to run while at work, and you will come home to clean floors.
+Being able to run daily, they are an ideal option for allergy sufferers who may prefer as little dust as possible in their homes.

 Additional Vacuum Features and Technology